shivannis/xandr-docs-public/xandr-docs/articles/invest/use-cases-for-cross-device-targeting.md

 ---
-title : Microsoft Invest - Use Cases for Cross-Device Targeting and Measurement description : Learn about different uses of Cross-device targeting and measurement.
+title : Microsoft Invest - Use Cases for Cross-Device Targeting and Measurement description : Learn about Use Cases for Cross-device targeting and measurement.
 ---